cloudblog004/fantasticfoodies/content/en/posts/3049-easiest-way-to-prepare-perfect-crockpot-chicken-stew.md

 ##### Steps to make Crockpot Chicken Stew:

-1. Slice up the butter &amp; place in bottom of Crockpot
+1. Slice up the butter & place in bottom of Crockpot
 1. Place chicken on top of butter
 1. Sprinkle onion flakes on top of chicken
-1. Dump corn &amp; broccoli on top of chicken
+1. Dump corn & broccoli on top of chicken
-1. Spoon cheddar cheese soup on top of broccoli &amp; corn
+1. Spoon cheddar cheese soup on top of broccoli & corn
 1. Cook on low 6-8 hours
 1. After about 4 hours give it a good stir so the chicken kind of shreds itself
-1. About half an hour before serving cook rice then add to Crockpot &amp; stir until heated through
+1. About half an hour before serving cook rice then add to Crockpot & stir until heated through
 1. After serving sprinkle mozzarella on individual servings
 1. Ready to serve and ENJOY!